MLiedl/dbt-workshop/01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md

 uv --version
 ```

-You should see a `uv` version number.
+You should see a `uv` version number, such as: `downloading uv 0.11.14`

 If `uv` is not recognised, run: